JAmcevoy/RPSLS/README.md

 ## Game Flow and Possible Functions

-- Then I need d to map the flow of the game.
+- Then I need to map the flow of the game.
 Which involed many questions.
   - When does the game start?
   - how does the user pick?
   - how does the computer pick?
   - What will add the score?
+  - how can I apply these parameters to functions

 ![Process Flow](docs/images/process_flow.JPG)